mmbman/Katagiri/1983-03-02-Blue-Cliff-Record-Case-42-Talk-1.md

 ## Summary

 Katagiri Roshi explores the pointer to Case 42 of *Blue Cliff Record*, in which Layman P’ang says, “Good snowflakes—they don’t fall in any other place.”
-As it says in the *Song of Jewel Mirror Samadhi*, “Inquiry and response come up together.”
-That means if we really devote ourselves to doing zazen beyond our evaluation, accepting totally, we manifest ourselves in a totally appropriate way.
-We must be present in the realm of silence so that our life springs forth.
+As it says in the Song of the Jewel Mirror Samadhi, “Inquiry and response come up together.”
+If we really devote ourselves to doing zazen beyond our evaluation, accepting totally, we manifest ourselves in a totally appropriate way.
 Very naturally, everything will respond.
+We must jump into the realm of silence so that our life springs forth.
+Even if we don’t say anything with our mouth, our whole attitude speaks volumes.
 Buddhism is not something divine, apart from us; the Buddha has to go down to the human world and work.
-Even if we don’t say anything with our mouth, our whole body speaks volumes.

 ## Transcript